magnolia-lang/magnolia-lang/README.md

 ### How to install

-To install Magnolia, simply run the following command:
+To install the Magnolia compiler, simply run the following command:

 ```bash
 make install
 ```

-`magnolia` will then be installed in the default directory for your cabal binaries.
+`magnoliac` will then be installed in the default directory for your cabal binaries.
 By default, this should be `~/.cabal/bin`.
 Make sure that directory is in your `PATH`.